Hotels close.

 Positano · Le Sirenuse boutique

-Le Sirenuse's in-house boutique on Via Cristoforo Colombo is the most considered shop in Positano — embroidered shirts, tailored linens, hand-blocked kaftans designed by Carla Sersale, the family matriarch.
+Le Sirenuse's in-house boutique on Via Cristoforo Colombo is the most considered shop in Positano — embroidered shirts, tailored linens, hand-blocked kaftans from the line Carla Sersale founded, now designed by her niece Viola Parrocchetti.
 Resort wear with actual taste.
 The kind of pieces you keep wearing for ten years after the trip.

 Ravello · Belmond Caruso

 The Belmond Caruso runs both a spa and a small Campanian cooking school on the same property.
 The spa has a heated pool with the same drop-off view as the famous infinity pool below.
-The cooking school is held in the old palace kitchen — small groups, hands-on, ends with lunch on the terrace.
-Both open to non-guests.
+The cooking school — pasta-making with Mamma Carmela — is held in the historic palace kitchen: small groups, hands-on, ends with lunch on the terrace.
+The pool is open to non-guests via the concierge.

 Not trying to get you to everything.
 The right things, in the right order.